abdullahworld/Remote-helicopter-control-Embedded-Systems/README.md

 # ENCE361 - The Helicopter Project

-> Developed by Hassan Ali Alhujhoj, Abdullah Naeem and Daniel Page.

 ## Description
 This program controls the motion of a toy helicopter.
 It starts of by calibrating the yaw with respect to a reference point and then uses